cloudant-labs/hind-cite/docs/blog/intro.md

 ![./search](./search.png)

 (Note, we began capturing data reliably in February, 2014, so the search plug-in may return posts for which we have no recorded data.)
-Putting this all togheter, we can look at the total impact of the announcement of IBM's acquisition of Cloudant:
+Putting this all together, we can look at the total impact of the announcement of IBM's acquisition of Cloudant:

 ![plot](./plot.png)